Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 There was simply no copyright infringement at all.

-Re: "Extending computers lives" (Score:4, Informative)
+Re: "Extending computers lives" (Score:5, Informative)

 ...the hardware has to stay with the software.